ConvertKit in a nutshell

 Personalization

-You can create personalized campaigns based on which tags you have saved on your customers.
+You can create personalized campaigns based on which tags you have saved.
 This lets you send targeted content based on their interests.

 ConvertKit’s analytics are a little basic when compared to competitors like MailChimp.
 While you can certainly get all of the information you need to know to run a basic campaign, such as open rate and conversion rate, you won’t be able to drill down into great depth.